aleksandar-b/cute_ascii_diagram_comments/README.md

 ## Notice
 Still in alpha

+## Notice

+Should be used for educational/teaching purposes.
+For documenting code use JsDoc/JavaDoc.

 "Ascii doc comments" is a Visual Studio Code extension that automatically generates cute ascii diagram comments.
 ## Features